prometheus/prometheus/docs/querying/basics.md

 Subqueries are aligned to multiples of the subquery's interval, which is a [performance optimization](https://www.robustperception.io/promql-subqueries-and-alignment).
-If you wish to have your subquery aligned to the evaluation time, you can use the expiremental syntax:
+If you wish to have your subquery aligned to the evaluation time, you can use the experimental syntax:

 `<instant_query> '[' <range> '::' [<resolution>] ']' [ @ <float_literal> ] [ offset <duration> ]`